-Moreover, unlike aforementioned techniques of authentication, JWT comes under stateless authentication.
+Moreover, unlike aforesaid techniques of authentication, JWT comes under stateless authentication.
 In brief, it doesn’t have data.
 Generally, this type of authentication is used in Webservices, horizontal scaling of servers or even in OAuth technique up to some extent.
-To illustrate the webservice, let’s visualize the process of booking an order from Amazon.
+To illustrate the webservice, let’s imagine the process of booking an order from Amazon.
 Here, the user interacts with Amazon app, whereas Amazon app internally interacts with payment gateway app via a webservice call.
-Now let’s start discussing about our topic ‘How to implement JWT Authentication in Spring Boot Project?’ and related points.
+Now let’s start discussing about our topic ‘How to implement JWT Authentication in Spring Boot Project?’ and associated concepts.

 Once you complete going through this article, you will be able to answer :